altheviz/UI_LAB_SS_2018/README.md

 ### Starting template

-As a basic scaffold, we chose the NativeScript template **Tabs** with Angular/TypeScript.
+As a basic scaffold, we chose the NativeScript template **[Tabs](https://github.com/NativeScript/template-tab-navigation-ng)** with Angular/TypeScript.
 Other templates are available [here](https://docs.nativescript.org/tooling/app-templates).
 You don't have to execute the following command, because the template is already prepared in this repo.
 It's just here as a documentation:

-	tns create uiLab --template tns-template-tab-navigation-ts
+	tns create uiLab --template tns-template-tab-navigation-ng

 ### Installation